tldr-pages/tldr/pages/linux/slop.md

 `slop -D`

-- Highlight, rather than outline, the selection:
+- Highlight the selection rather than outlining it:

 `slop -l`

-- Specify output format:
+- Specify the output format:

 `slop -f {{format_string}}`